Astn/ekati/README.md

 ## Database Tech

- - Mostly written in F# and C#.
+ - Mostly written in F# and C#, with a partial implementation in Rust (stale).
 The code is a fair bit ugly, and needs a lot love.
  - It's targeting Linux, OSX, and Windows, using the dotnet core JIT.
 Currently seeing issues with connecting the UI to the Database on Linux and Mac.
 Might be HTTP/2 related.
  - Basic nodeId indexing is done using [FASTER](https://github.com/microsoft/FASTER).
  - The main storage layer has the goal of being a hybrid log structured merge tree.
 Got a fair bit of work to do there.
 Maybe we can get [FASTER Log](https://github.com/microsoft/FASTER/blob/master/docs/cs/FasterLog.md) to do it for us.